-Problem Possible faults Besides a faulty controller, which will be considered last, the only components that could cause this symptom are a missing origin, or and most unlikely, a faulty DOSS sensor However, initially before the gate overrides its limits, if the origin is not detected, the controller will automatically start beeping when the gate is running, but it will allow normal operation Check for the following: Check that the origin marker is correctly positioned as shown on pages 27 to 28.
-Check if the gate origin has accidentally moved.
-If so, reset the limits as directed on page 35 Check that the DOSS sensor harness is properly plugged into the magnetic origin switch, the DOSS sensor and the controller Carefully check the condition of the harness - look out for arbad crimp joints between the wires and the connectors on the harness Check that the magnetic origin switch is mechanically switching.
+Problem Possible faults Gate repeatedly override its end-of-travel limits Besides a faulty controller, which will be considered last, the only components that could cause this symptom are a missing origin, or and most unlikely, a faulty DOSS sensor However, initially before the gate overrides its limits, if the origin is not detected, the controller will automatically start beeping when the gate is running, but it will allow normal operation controller • Carefully check the condition of the harness - look out for any bad crimp joints between the wires and the connectors on the harness Check that the magnetic origin switch is mechanically switching.
 While in manual mode, slide the gate backwards and forwards so that the magnet passes the switch each time.
-Listen out for a distinctive click as the switch each time.
 Listen out for a distinctive click as the switch operates.
-Also confirm the direction of the magnet using the relevant diagnostic screen (e.g. magnet on the left or magnet on the right) Check that the magnetic origin switch is securely clipped into the housing Unclip and lift out the DOSS sensor and check that there is no evidence of oil on the sensor eyes or ant/dirt ingress If the problem is not solved, the main controller might be fault Latching receiver on Trg would activate the Autoclose Override feature Long pulse on Trg would activate the Autoclose Override feature • Carefully check the condition of the harness - look out for any bad crimp joints between the wires and the connectors on the switching.
-While in manual mode, slide the gate backwards and forwards so that the magnet passes the switch each time.
-Listen out for a distinctive click as the switch operates.
-Also confirm the direction of the magnet using the relevant diagnostic screen (e.g. magnet on the left or magnet on the Check that the magnetic origin switch is securely clipped into no evidence of oil on the sensor eyes or ant/dirt ingress Latching receiver on Trg would activate the Autoclose Override Unre liable Autoclose Long pulse on Trg would activate the Autoclose Override feature Faulty IRBC Beam signal Intermittent power loss, check for low voltages with procedure A: Low battery voltage condition If the problem is still not solved, the main controller might be faulty opens to strian and closes Intermittent fault on Ped (Pedestrian) input.
-Check wiring, and keyswitch/keypad operation Check Procedure B: False collision detection If the problem is still not solved, the main controller might be faulty secor takes a few nds before it opens destrian By default the motor would delay opening to pedestrian for two seconds.
+Also confirm the direction of the magnet using the relevant diagnostic screen (e.g. magnet on the left or magnet on the right) Check that the magnetic origin switch is securely clipped into the housing Unclip and lift out the DOSS sensor and check that there is no evidence of oil on the sensor eyes or ant/dirt ingress If the problem is not solved, the main controller might be faulty Unreliable Autoclose Latching receiver on Trg would activate the Autoclose Override feature Long pulse on Trg would activate the Autoclose Override feature.
+Faulty IRBC Beam signal Intermittent power loss, check for low voltages with procedure A: Low battery voltage condition If the problem is still not solved, the main controller might be faulty Gate opens to pedestrian and closes Intermittent fault on Ped (Pedestrian) input.
+Check wiring, and keyswitch/keypad operation Check Procedure B: False collision detection If the problem is still not solved, the main controller might be faulty Gate takes a few seconds before it opens to pedestrian By default the motor would delay opening to pedestrian for two seconds.
 This time can be changed by altering the value of the Pedestrian pre-open delay feature - refer to Section 21, Menu 7.3

 Problem Possible faults Gate opens to pedestrian and stays open There is a continuous Ped signal, the Ped light will be on continuously.
 (The Ped light and signal must turn on momentarily for the gate to close after a pedestrian signal) The Pedestrian feature operated via the onboard receiver could have been inadvertently set to be latching.
-Refer to the remotes diagnostic screen for assistance If an external receiver is operating the Pedstrian input, check for an accidental latching contact, or a faulty keyswitch/keypad Gate opens from the intercom, but not via remote control The fault is with the receiver Internal receiver could be locked Check remotes are correctly learned to the receiver.
-Refer to remotes diagnostic screen for verification The onboard receiver could be faulty If an external receiver is used, check: the wiring between the receiver and control card that the receiver has power that the receiver is not faulty that the remotes are learned correctly to receiver
+Refer to the remotes diagnostic screen for assistance If an external receiver is operating the Pedstrian input, check for an accidental latching contact , or a faulty keyswitch/keypad Gate opens from the intercom, but not via remote control The fault is with the receiver Internal receiver could be locked Check remotes are correctly learned to the receiver.
+Refer to remotes diagnostic screen for verification The onboard receiver could be faulty If an external receiver is used, check: the wiring between the receiver and control card that the receiver has power that the receiver is not faulty